CornellDataScience/MathSearch/front-end/README.md

 ```
 cd ~/MathSearch/front-end/web
+tmux
 gunicorn -b 127.0.0.1:8000 api:app
 ```

 You must be in `/web` to let gunicorn start app
 -b stands for bind which specify the IP address
-above command start gunicorn which run flask, do NOT end this process
+please run it within tmux so we can always open the terminal again to see gunicorn debug log. above command start gunicorn which run flask, do NOT end this process

 # Other Things - You probably do not need to know